jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

                                                 ;   {runtime_call UncommonTrapBlob}
 ```

-From the JITed code, at the current address of execution (or Program Counter), we need to have the mapping from it to the corresponind BCI, and then from the BCI use the LineNumberTable to get the source line number.
+From the JITed code, at the current address of execution (or Program Counter), we need to have the mapping from it to the corresponing BCI.
+Then from the BCI, we use the `LineNumberTable` to get the source line number.
 This PC/BCI mapping is generated and recorded byt the JIT itself.

 When compiling a method, a [debug information recorder](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/compile.cpp#L968) is started, and, at each method call, a safepoint is inserted.